yuzutao1990/yucleiclab.github.io/team/index.md

 # Meet Our Team

-We’re a new research group, based at the Genome Institute of Singapore (GIS), A*STAR.
-We're always keen to hear from talented and curious scientists, visiting students, and visiting scholars interested in joining the lab!
+We’re a thriving research group and always keen to hear from self-motivated and curious scientists, visiting students, and visiting scholars interested in joining the lab!

 ## Principal Investigator